Rumors & Muck

 Okay, maybe I’ve resorted to a little hyperbole.
 But don’t think you can stay away from the LAMG BBS for more than a couple days and expect to log on without having to wade through a tangled spaghetti of similar messages.
 And there we sit in front of our Macs, staring into the screens with eyes that, if capable, would be making the equivalent of slurping noises as we suck up every untidy morsel.
 Rumors, ah, rumors.

-Later on I cast my mind back over everything my friend had told me in the course of our casual chat, and realised that I was the possessor of some pretty potent scuttlebutt.
+Later on, I cast my mind back over everything my friend had told me in the course of our casual chat and realized that I was the possessor of some pretty potent scuttlebutt.
 My first impulse was to call Vicky Jo Varner and spill everything.
 That woman goes through First Edition Rumors the way most people go through microwave popcorn.

 Then a pang of conscience hit me.
 I had promised to keep the Software Confidential under my hat.
 A moral dilemma, indeed.
 There must be some way to justify betraying a confidence if the payoff is that you come out of the deal with an excuse to call Vicky Jo and give her something she craves.